 Walk us thru a day in your life.

 My day is always different.
 One day is never the same from the last.
 That is what it is like to own your own business.
 Some standards in my day are always quality time with my husband, Jason and 2 dogs, Audrey and Annabelle.
 I bike ride for at least 30-45 min per day.
 Everything else is a toss up!
 Some days I teach at HCC, some days I teach at The Glassell Junior School (MFAH) and I run Brass Thread with Jason all the time.
 We are either doing product development, producing, marketing, or just running the business.
 There is never a dull moment.
 Oh!
 And I definitely make friend and shopping time!

-What advice would you give to someone wanting to start a blog?
+What advice would you give someone wanting to break into your industry?

 What inspires you?

 What motto/quote do you always try to live by?